Reference Guide · April 2026

 ScribeForge uses the xAI Grok STT API for browser-based transcription.
 Upload any supported audio file and get a transcript in seconds — no API key required.
 Try it free →

-Grok, the AI model developed by xAI, offers powerful audio transcription capabilities.
-Knowing which audio file formats are supported — and their technical limits — helps you avoid upload errors and get accurate transcripts every time.
+Grok, the AI model developed by xAI, supports a range of audio transcription formats.
+Knowing which file types are accepted — and their practical limits — helps you avoid upload errors and get more predictable results.
+If you'd rather skip the API setup, you can upload supported formats directly at scribeforge.tech — 100 MB per file, 2 free transcripts per day, no account.

 Contents